Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Experiments

 Evaluate out-of-sample extension to new samples, we use Frobenius norm distance to measure testing sample point embedding on low-dimensional space.
 In KCGMH-TW (three images) case, three images show that between the training set over to embed testing set significant effect classification accuracy like a \textbf{Table.~\ref{Group table}}.

 We consider the early abnormal in our KCGMH-TW for training and testing (testing = 100) and implement our procedure in the PPMI dataset (testing = 197).
-The classification results reported in Table.~\ref{Group table}.
+The classification results are reported in Table.~\ref{Group table}.
 DM+LDA method generally achieves the best performance on two datasets with single and three types.
-Compare to our approach methods, 2D-CNN often have excellent prediction than 3D-DCNN such that VGG-16 in PPMI 93\% and DCNN in KCGMH-TW single 87\% cases but also has higher variability of 0.13 and 0.22.
-The comparison of our method DM+LDA in PPMI single image and KCGMH-TW three images classiﬁcation has average accuracy 98\% and 90\% performance.
+Compare to our approach methods, 2D-CNN often have excellent prediction than 3D-DCNN such that VGG-16 in PPMI is 93\% and DCNN in KCGMH-TW single image is 87\% but also has higher variability of 0.13 and 0.22.
+The comparison of our method DM+LDA in PPMI single image and KCGMH-TW three images classiﬁcation has average accuracy 98\% and 90\% performance with lower variability is 0.02 and 0.05.

 From the overall results in \textbf{Fig. \ref{fig:Overall_model_plot}}, we draw DM+LDA and CNN methods in twenty-five folds situation.
 In \textbf{Fig. \ref{fig:Overall_model_plot}(a)(b)}, display that we only use a single PPMI image to predict 193 patients, DM+LDA has robust performance than VGG-16, VGG-19, AlexNet, and DCNN.
 The PPMI dataset has high image quality compared to our clinical KCGMH-TW dataset.
 To reduce effects of the noise in our KCGMH-TW, we also use three images for DM+LDA for comparisons.
 We find that DM+LDA procedure has more robust results with three images, see \textbf{Fig. \ref{fig:Overall_model_plot}(c)} and \textbf{Fig. \ref{fig:Overall_model_plot}(d)}.
 It may be due to that three images have included the most obvious symmetrical strata in high order tensor space.